We have time to save the Great Barrier Reef from global warming

 "Corals will recover, but to do that they need time," explains Christian Roth, Great Barrier Reef research coordinator for Australia's Commonwealth Scientific and Industrial Research Organisation.
 "If through climate change, for instance, the frequency of such ocean warming events or major cyclones increases over time, it means that there's less time between individual events for the corals to recover."

 The year between the Great Barrier Reef's 2016 and 2017 bleachings, which were caused by climate change and exacerbated by Severe Tropical Cyclone Debbie, isn't long enough for recovery.
 The bleachings were so bad the Great Barrier Reef Marine Park Authority hasn't been able to determine how much of the reef died.
-More is expected to be dead by the end of this year.
+Some of the reef's coral has started to recover, though more is expected to be dead by the end of this year.

 The effects of climate change compound the impact other human activity has on the reef.
 Polluted water runs off of the land, stressing coral.
 It comes in many forms: sediment from soil erosion and ports; nitrogen and phosphorus after crop fertilisation; and untreated waste from cities.
 Overfishing changes the natural balance of the reef, contributing to its struggle to recover.